Workflow-Experts/claude-marketing-toolkit/seo-aeo-specialist/README.md

 ## How AEO Works (Quick Primer)

 Traditional SEO gets you ranking in search results.
-AEO is about getting your content cited by AI answer engines - Google AI Overviews, ChatGPT Search, Perplexity, and the rest.
+AEO is about getting your content cited by AI answer engines — Google AI Overviews, ChatGPT Search, Perplexity, and the rest.
 These tools are giving users answers directly now, and they're pulling that information from somewhere.

 The factors that seem to matter most for getting cited:

-- **Authority** - does your domain have trust and depth on this topic?
+- **Authority** — does your domain have trust and depth on this topic?
-- **Clarity** - are your answers direct and unambiguous?
+- **Clarity** — are your answers direct and unambiguous?
-- **Structure** - do you use schema markup, tables, numbered steps, clear headings?
+- **Structure** — do you use schema markup, tables, numbered steps, clear headings?
-- **Freshness** - when was this published or last updated?
+- **Freshness** — when was this published or last updated?
-- **Specificity** - are you using concrete data, or just vague statements?
+- **Specificity** — are you using concrete data, or just vague statements?

-This config gets Claude thinking about all of these when it helps you with content.
+FAQ pages are particularly strong for AEO because each Q&A pair is a self-contained, citable answer.
+Combine that with FAQPage schema and you've got content that both Google and AI engines can easily parse and reference.

 ---